 So, while you receive free health care if you do get sick, you pay for it through your taxes.

-What Countries Have Free Healthcare?
+What Countries Have Universal Healthcare?

 Here’s a full list of countries with universal healthcare: